Working with Stories

 Editing Stories

 Pending stories are fully editable — open the detail view and change the fields inline; edits save immediately.
-Stories that are in_progress, completed, merged, or released are protected from edits to avoid disrupting active or shipped work.
+Once a story is past pending — in progress, completed, merged, staged, released, already-done, or failed — it's protected from edits to avoid disrupting active or shipped work.
 If you need to change something that already ran, add a new story that builds on it (Architect is the clean way to do this).

 All edits are tracked in the activity feed with field-level diffs.